-If you reboot an IaaS server after you update all the vRealize Automation appliances but before you upgrade the IaaS components , stop all of the IaaS windows services, except for the Management Agent service, on the server.
+If you reboot an IaaS server after you update all the vRealize Automation appliances but before you upgrade the IaaS components, stop all the IaaS services on Windows, except for the Management Agent service.

-Before you run the upgrade shell script on the primary or master vRealize Automation appliance node, verify that the status of each service, except for iaas-service, on the Services tab in the vRealize Automation appliance management console is listed as REGISTERED.
+Before you run the upgrade shell script on the master vRealize Automation appliance node, click the Services on the appliance management console.
+Verify that each service, except for iaas-service, is REGISTERED.

-Log in to each vRealize Automation IaaS machine and upgrade the Management Agent with the downloaded package.
-Then restart the Management Agent Windows service.
+Log in to each vRealize Automation IaaS machine and upgrade the Management Agent with the Management Agent installer.
+Restart the Windows Management Agent service.

-Verify that your primary IaaS Website and Model Manager node has JAVA SE Runtime Environment 8, 64bits, update 91 or later installed.
-After you install Java, you must set the environment variable, JAVA_HOME , to the new version on each server node.
+Verify that your primary IaaS Website and Model Manager node has JAVA SE Runtime Environment 8, 64 bits, update 111 or later installed.
+After you install Java, you must set the environment variable, JAVA_HOME, to the new version on each server node.

 Log in to each IaaS Website node and verify that the creation date is earlier than the modified date in the web.config file.
 If the creation date for the web.config file is the same as or later than the modified date, perform the procedure in Upgrade Fails for IaaS Website Component.